Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/forms/range.md

 ### Progressive enhancement

 Only Firefox supports “filling” their track from the left or right of the thumb as a means to visually indicate progress — so Edge, Chrome and Safari won’t show it, and [it's perfectly fine](https://alistapart.com/article/understandingprogressiveenhancement/).

+However, if you really want to implement it, [here](https://codepen.io/louismaximepiton/pen/BaYroLE) is a way to do so using Javascript.
 {{< /callout >}}

 {{< example >}}